Moradabad Uttar Pradesh, India Travel Guide

 Observe local evening gatherings in parks or community spaces.
 These present a cultural insight without formal entertainment.

 Moradabad's shopping experience thrives on its traditional markets, especially for brassware.
-Embrace the art of bargaining and make purchases directly from artisans to truly appreciate and support local craftsmanship.
+Embrace the art of bargaining and make purchases directly from makers to truly appreciate and support local craftsmanship.
 Modern malls cater to branded goods.